Bus Network Review

 Since then we have gone back to the Wellington community to ask their views on what needs to change.
 Starting in the Eastern suburbs of Wellington, we have asked bus customers what could be improved and have engaged with interested customers across the city through a range of activities including focus groups, public drop-in workshops and online surveys.

-Plans are underway to look at how we will connect with the rest of the Wellington region in 2020.
+The review recommendations and associated action plan went before Council in December 2019.There are plans to look at how we will connect with the rest of the Wellington region in 2020.
 This will include Porirua, Hutt Valley, Kapiti Coast and Wairarapa.

 Important bus review reports and releases

-These reports have been tabled with the Greater Wellington Regional Council Sustainable Transport Committee (STC) in September 2019.
+These reports were tabled with the Greater Wellington Regional Council Sustainable Transport Committee (STC) in September 2019.

 In 2018 after the July 2018 changes, L.E.K.
 Consulting (L.E.K.) was engaged to undertake an independent review of the implementation of the Wellington City and Hutt Valley bus networks to determine the effectiveness in delivering: